Alvarios/gcfs/README.md

     // Works with AutoFill = true.
     data := map[string]interface{}{
         "url": "/path/to/my/file",
-        "general": gcfs.GeneralMetadata{ // You can also pass a map[string]interface{}, as long as it contains all the required fields.
+        "general": gcfs.GeneralMetadata{ // You can also pass a map[string]interface{}, as long as it contains every required field.
             Name: "my awesome file",
             Format: "txt",
         },